Anterior fontanelle inclusion cyst

 Treatment and prognosis

 Surgical excision is necessary for cosmetic reasons and to confirm the diagnosis.
-Complete resection curative.
+Complete resection is curative.

 On imaging consider